 Welcome to process mining.
-This guide gives a brief tour and explains the features of this cloud process mining software solution.
+This guide gives a brief tour and explains the features of More Cowbell Unlimited’s cloud process mining software solution.

 Process mining is a powerful emerging AI/ML technique with expansive use cases throughout the corporate & government world.

 The first and most obvious use case is greatly speeding the discovery and accuracy of process models.
 But that is just the tip of the iceberg.

 In a very general sense, it reduces the costs associated with managing and operating modern organizations, and it helps organizations make effective use of finite resources by understanding their processes in a quantifiable, data driven, repeatable, scalable, and sliceable fashion.
 Process mining, aka “Automated Process Discovery,” is platform agnostic.
 It analyzes IT system log data or “data exhaust” and surfaces latent processes within the data.
 Compared to traditional interview-based process mapping methodologies, process mining learns processes in a fraction of the time.
 This allows organizations to quickly understand their processes, shorten process times, target improvements without guesswork, re-measure the outcome, simulate change assumptions, and adopt additional bleeding edge technologies like robotic process automation (RPA).
 Continuous data-driven process improvement.
 Very powerful.
 The use cases are tremendous — from quickly understanding and fixing discrete processes to continual compliance/audit monitoring to enterprise digital transformation (DX) efforts to improving the lethality of joint warfighting systems — any organization that relies upon information technology systems to operate would benefit from this technique.